chrthomsen/pygrametl/docs/examples/facttable.rst

 .. py:function:: func(name, attributes, fieldsep, rowsep, nullval, filehandle):

-    Expected signature of a bulk loader function passed to :class:`.BulkFactTable`, the exact value passed to the function by :class:`.BulkFactTable` depends upon the parameters passed when the was object instantiated, see the API documentation for more information.
+    Expected signature of a bulk loader function passed to :class:`.BulkFactTable`, the exact value passed to the function by :class:`.BulkFactTable` depends upon the parameters passed when the was object instantiated.
+For more information about bulkloading see :ref:`bulkloading`.

     **Arguments:**